ronnix/tutorials/content/virtualenv.md

 ## What is a Python virtual environment?

-A *virtualenv* (or *venv*) is an isolated Python environment where we can install packages locally, in isolation from the global Python packages.
+A *virtualenv* (or *venv*) is an isolated Python environment where you can install packages locally, in isolation from the global Python packages.

-When you're working on multiple projects, it also allows different projects to use different versions of the same framework or library.
+When you're working on multiple projects, it also allows different projects to use different versions of the same framework or library without any conflicts.

 ## The tools